alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
+Line numbers erase the separator line
-Refresh command disabled for fingerprunt check Directory share name cannot be selected if no '\' appended If the text comparison got aborted because of read error, this is not shown Blank line immediately following difference block is considered separate
+Refresh command disabled for fingerprint check Directory share name cannot be selected if no '\' appended If the text comparison got aborted because of read error, this is not shown Blank line immediately following difference block is considered separate